Back at NU: Transferring Course Credit

 - The Study Abroad Office receives and forwards the student's study abroad transcript to the Office of the Registrar.

 Students who would like to apply study abroad credit toward a major, minor, and/or distribution requirement will follow their school's credit transfer policy.

 - Generally, students will need to meet with departmental advisers if they wish to use study abroad credits to fulfill specific requirements and often must submit syllabi, course descriptions and/or final projects for review.

 - Students who are seeking credit from a department outside of their school will need to follow the respective school's transfer policy to do so.
 For example, a SESP student with a second major in history will need to follow the WCAS transfer process to request that a study abroad course in history count toward a major requirement.

 - Read about credit transfer eligibility for internships and service learning completed abroad.

 Students who wish to transfer study abroad credit earned before matriculation into Northwestern should contact the Office of the Registrar directly.

 Retroactive AND PRE-MATRICULATION study abroad credit

 Students cannot petition retroactively for credit for study abroad undertaken while at Northwestern.
 All students who wish to earn credit for coursework completed outside the United States must apply through the Northwestern Study Abroad Office by the appropriate deadline.
-The only exception: Effective Summer 2016, international students on F1/J1 visas seeking to take courses in their countries of permanent residence/citizenship have the option to submit course transfer forms prior to the end of the previous quarter.
-The form, instructions, and school restrictions can be found on the Office of the Registrar's website (section C).

 - If they are currently receiving Northwestern financial aid, they should carefully review the financial aid policies regarding international aid for study abroad.